Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

-The sharing of learned behaviors among agents can improve the efficiency of enriching the collective knowledge of populations \citep{silva2018transfer}, a phenomenon that has been extensively studied within the framework of diffusion of innovation.
-Knowledge transfer manifests through two central approaches: intra-agent transfer, where knowledge is transferred and reused from different domains, and inter-agent transfer, where agents share knowledge within the same task and setting.
-While both forms of knowledge transfer play crucial roles in facilitating efficient learning and adaptation among multi-agent systems, our focus will be on inter-agent transfer.

-We define new set of role assignment amongst the populations, where there can exist advisor/advisee, teacher/student, and mentor/observer.
+The sharing of learned behaviors amongst agents is a powerful mechanism that can improve the efficiency and adaptability of a population's knowledge \cite{silva2018transfer}.
+This process is referred to as social learning \cite{ndousse2021emergent} and encompasses the concept of knowledge transfer, which manifests through two central approaches: intra-agent transfer, where knowledge is transferred and reused from different domains, and inter-agent transfer, where agents share knowledge within the same task and setting.
+While both forms of knowledge transfer play crucial roles in facilitating efficient social learning and adaptation within MAS, the focus will be on inter-agent transfer.
+Within the framework of inter-agent transfer, it is also important to consider the role assignments within the populations.
+In this work, we define three common role assignments: advisor/advisee, teacher/student, and mentor/observer \cite{silva2018transfer}.

 \begin{itemize} \item In the advisor/advisee relationship, the advisor receives requests from the advisee and observes their state, offering valuable information without presuming anything about the internal representation of agents. \item The interaction between a teacher and student is similar to that of an advisor/advisee, but in this case, certain assumptions are made, allowing for more informed designs for any information exchange. \item As for the mentor/observer relationship, the observer aims to emulate the behavior of the mentor, thereby learning from the mentor's expertise and experience. \end{itemize}